SpaceagencyArchitects/SpA_Styleguide/content/notes/4_ArchiCAD/A50a5 Standard Detailing and External Details.md

+---
+title: "A50a5 Standard Detailing and External Details"
+---
 Many manufacturers provide standard details, most commonly in .pdf or .dwg file formats.

 We can use these details in a number of ways: